What Is Money Laundering?

 - Laundering the proceeds arising from predicate offenses.

-Money laundering under 18 USC 1956 may be committed offshore and domestically.
+Money-laundering crime in violation of 18 USC § 1956 may be committed offshore and domestically.
 Different agencies are involved in the investigation that may include the following:

-- The US Immigration and Customs Enforcement agency also has the initiative to take action in the investigation of money laundering.
-They can coordinate with large financial institutions and trade communities to monitor any suspicious activities.
+- The US Immigration and Customs Enforcement agency also has the initiative to take action in the investigation and can coordinate with large financial institutions and trade communities to monitor any suspicious activities.

 - The Financial Action Task Force is an intergovernmental body that was created in order to develop and improve the policies regarding money laundering and terrorist financing.

-- The IRS may also investigate money laundering in connection with tax fraud and tax evasion crimes.
+- The IRS may also investigate in connection with tax fraud and tax evasion crimes.

 Money Laundering Penalties